antonyebrown/HellLetLoose_Stats/README.md

 We will use a semi-conservative p-value cutoff of 0.1 for determining significance.
 Right from the start, we can see that Squad Leader Quality and Mode are clearly significant.
 We can also see that Nodes, Map played (as a whole), and faction side are prime candidates for elimination from our model.

-At each stage of elimination, we checked each factor for multicolinearity using VIF (Variance Inflation Factor) as our metric.
+At each stage of elimination, we checked each factor for multi-collinearity using VIF (Variance Inflation Factor) as our metric.

 After running the RFE, we were left with six factors: Squad Leader Quality, Map_Omaha Beach, Map_St Marie Du Mont, Map_Stalingrad, Mode_Offensive, and Side_Soviet.